d1-create/Salesman/README.md

 Java JDK/SDK
 - Computer CPU >400mhz
 - RAM >1000MB
-# Usage
+# Running A Package
-Simply run the program and see what to do via the menu with the 4 options, the largest amount of time being dedicated to data anylitics. **HOWEVER.The normal text file can be increased from 1000 names to 100,000 names (That's when it get's slow)**
+In the package you should see a zip file.
+After decompression, you can run the command java Main directly in the directory to run the compiled instance of the program.
+This Program is not to be compiled, doing so will cause errors.
+You must go to the packages section or download it from source to do so.
-## Command to Run(Ubuntu/Linux)
+# Command to Run(Ubuntu/Linux)
 ```
-Java -jar Main.java
+Java Main
 ```
 ## Change Settings
 Find the Debug variable in Main.java and change it